uribench/software-engineering-handbook/Guides/Vagrant/Vagrant Installation.md

 - Set the "Default Machine Folder:" (by default it is on Drive C and it will take at least 6 GB) Example location: D:\VirtualBox VMs

 ## Creating Directory Structure for Vagrant Boxes

-Before or after installing Vagrant, but before the provisioning of the virtual machine, create a directory structure in Windows for the Vagrant Boxes.
+At some point, before or after installing Vagrant, but before the provisioning of the virtual machine, you will have to create a directory structure for Vagrant based projects.

-It is recommended to use the following structure:
+The following structure is an example of such structure on Windows.
+It is not provided here as the best structure or as the only possible structure.
+This is just a possible example:

 ```
 Drive:\                           For instance D:\